evennia/evennia/CODING_STYLE.md

 ```

 The syntax is very "loose" but the indentation matters.
 That is, you
-should end the block headers (like `Args:`) with a line break followed
+should end the block headers (like `Args:`) with a line break followed by
 an indent.
 When you need to break a line you should start the next line
 with another indent.
 For consistency with the code we recommend all
 indents to be 4 spaces wide (no tabs!).